pingcap/docs-cn/dumpling-overview.md

 In the command above:

-+ The `-h`, `-p`, and `-u` option respectively mean the address, the port, and the user.
++ The `-h`, `-P`, and `-u` option respectively mean the address, the port, and the user.
 If a password is required for authentication, you can use `-p $YOUR_SECRET_PASSWORD` to pass the password to Dumpling.

 <CustomContent platform="tidb">